NiccoloMorabito/Ainslie-surrogate/README.md

-# Data-driven Surrogate Models for Predicting Wind Turbine Wake Effects
+# Investigating data-driven surrogates for the Ainslie wake model

-**Master Thesis for Big Data Management and Analytics**
+**Authors:**

-**Author:** Niccolò Morabito
+* Niccolò Morabito, email: morabito.niccolo@gmail.com
-**Supervisors:** Erik Quaeghebeur & Laurens Bliek
+* Erik Quaeghebeur, email: e.quaeghebeur@tue.nl

-This repository contains resources related to my thesis research on the development and analysis of Ainslie surrogate models.
+* Laurens Bliek, email: l.bliek@tue.nl

-For detailed information about the work, please refer to the [final report](<Master Thesis - Report.pdf>).
+This repository contains resources related to the publication of the work about machine learning surrogates for the Ainslie wake model.
+For detailed information about the work, please refer to the final paper.

 ## Setup
 Install the required dependencies: